-Best for: almost any sized businesses looking to improve their data analysis and reporting capabilities.
+Best for: Businesses looking to improve their data analysis and reporting capabilities.

 Zoho Analytics gives you real-time analytics to help inform smarter business decisions.
 The software allows your data to transform huge amounts of raw data into actionable reports and dashboards.
-These capabilities can enable you to better track key performance indicators, including current trends and future predictions.
+These capabilities can enable you to better track key performance indicators (KPIs) such as current trends and future predictions.

-With a collaborative CRM, a company’s marketing, sales, and service departments all share customer information freely with one another.
-The hope is that this system will improve synchronicity within the business and give each department a better understanding of their customers’ needs, wants, and interests.
+A collaborative CRM brings together a company’s marketing, sales, and service data to improve synchronicity within the business and give each department a better understanding of their customers needs, wants, and interests.

-A collaborative CRM has two definitive components -- interaction management and channel management.
-Let's explore those components now.
+A collaborative CRM has two definitive components — interaction management and channel management.

-Interaction management allows a company to keep a log for these kinds of correspondence, as well as team notes about them.
+Interaction management allows a company to keep a log of these kinds of correspondence, as well as team notes about them.
 Different business units can then share this information across the organization.

 Should your company’s customer service unit communicate primarily via email or chat?
 Should your sales team make a point of pursuing one-on-one meetings or phone calls with prospects?
 These are the kinds of questions that channel management is designed to answer.

-Best for: typically small businesses that place an emphasis on collaboration and are interested in a CRM with a simple, user-friendly interface.
+Best for: Small businesses that place an emphasis on collaboration and are interested in a CRM with a user-friendly interface.